Dao-AILab/flash-attention/README.md

 ### 2.4: ALiBi (attention with linear bias), deterministic backward pass.

-Implement ALiBi (Press et el., 2021).
+Implement ALiBi (Press et al., 2021).
 Thanks to Sanghun Cho from Kakao Brain for this contribution.

 Implement deterministic backward pass.
 Thanks to engineers from [Meituan](www.meituan.com) for this contribution.